-- Neighborhood Exegesis (200 points): Consider this assignment a critical think piece about your chosen neighborhood.
-You will design, complete, and submit an exegesis of your chosen neighborhood, highlighting any relevant nature history. - Reoccurring Composition Book Entries (150 points): These will be completed in class each week.
+- Common Neighborhood Exegesis (200 points): Consider this assignment a critical think piece about your chosen neighborhood.
+You will design, complete, and submit an exegesis of your chosen neighborhood, highlighting any relevant nature history. - Weekly Composition Book Entries (150 points): These will be completed in class each week.
 I will give you a prompt at the beginning of class to which you will respond.
-If you are absent, you will miss the prompt - there are no makeups for these entries.
+If you are absent, you will miss the week's prompt there are no makeups for these entries.
 You will get a stamp in class to prove you have completed your entry.
 I will read your entries for quality when I collect your books.
-Book collections will happen periodically throughout the semester. - Teach Us How To...
+Book collections will happen periodically throughout the semester. - Mandatory Attendance and Active Engagement at Two Community Classroom Dinners (50 points): Just like it sounds, you will be required to attend and actively participate in two Community Classroom Dinners.
+We don't have dates for these dinners at this time.
+Teach Us How To...
 (150 points): You will teach the class about something in nature that matters to you.
 This could be as simple as teaching the class how to make your favorite vegetarian pasta or how to plant seeds.
 You could teach us about the proper way to keep a field guide, or about rock climbing.
 You could teach us about going for a nature walk in a familiar place.
 It's up to you.
 However, you must teach us to do something that foregrounds nature, elements of nature, things found in nature.
 In addition, your teaching must include a visual aids for the class.
 Props are also highly encouraged, as is storytelling.

-To make sure you have a good idea in mind, you will sign up with me prior to teaching the class.

-- Norton Nature Writing Presentations (200 points): You will craft a 4-minute presentation to present the emerging issues, structures, themes, and authorial background in a reading selected from the Nature Writing book that we are NOT reading together as a course.
+To make sure you have a good idea in mind, you will sign up with me prior to teaching the class. - Norton Nature Writing Presentations (150 points): You will craft a 4-minute presentation to present the emerging issues, structures, themes, and authorial background in a reading selected from the Nature Writing book that we are NOT reading together as a course.
 The selections will be assigned on a first come, first served basis.
 It will be your job to make your classmates and Prof. Seehaus wish that we had been assigned to read your chosen text. - Final Creative Project from Course Text (200 points): This assignment can take one of three forms (your choice).
 You may write your own personal nature narrative, craft an imitation of one of the writers' styles we've covered, or create an artistic response inspired by one of our texts.
 You will present a short reading or presentation of your work to the class during our scheduled final exam. - Course Participation (100 points): Effective learning happens in a dynamic environment.
 Therefore, you must interact with the instructor and the other students regularly.
 If you wish to earn your participation grade, you must have a good attitude; you must read all of the readings; and you must speak out, and you must attend each class meeting and event.
 Use of cell phones will not be permitted unless you have an academic accommodation OR I give you specific permission.
-Other electronic reading devices are allowed on the days we have texts in digital format; however, if you use your device to disengage from course discussion, I will sweetly ask you to leave that day and try again next time.

-For all of these assignments, further instructions will be given on Canvas and/or in class

-What if I turn in a late assignment?
+Other electronic reading devices are allowed on the days we have texts in digital format; however, if you use your device to disengage from course discussion, I will sweetly ask you to leave that day and try again next time. \For all of these assignments, further instructions will be given on Canvas and/or in class\ What if I turn in a late assignment?